-The Everest Base Camp trek is absolutely incredible.
+Hiking up to Everest Base Camp is absolutely incredible.
 Spending two weeks in Nepal, surrounded by some of the biggest mountains on Earth, is such a surreal experience.
 One thing MANY people are afraid about is the Everest Base Camp Trek difficulty.
-Don’t worry – I’ve done this trek twice and I’m gonna share how to train for Everest Base Camp.
+I’ve heard so many people question or doubt their physical ability and the shape they’re in, but honestly, don’t worry – I’ve done this trek twice and I’m gonna share everything you need to know about how difficult Everest Base Camp is, as well as how to train for Everest Base Camp.

 The Everest Base Camp trek difficulty and high profile status make this trek the most popular in Nepal.
 Every year, thousands of people come to make it to the bottom of the top of the world, and most people succeed!
 Trekking-wise, EBC isn’t the hardest to complete.
 That being said, you need to be physically and mentally fit, and you shouldn’t underestimate this trek.